 Construction industry market size (keywords 1 & 3)

-Once you have your main keywords you can use them to map out some similar or related terms to search with.
+Once you have your main keywords you can use them to map out some similar or related terms to incorporate into your search.
 Wikipedia is great for brainstorming, but you can also try:

 Construction industry is keyword 1.
 We've added just construction to this, in case the word industry doesn't always match.

 Location is keyword 2.
-Now, we won't use the word location in our search, instead we'll specify one - global, Asia, Australia, etc.
+We won't use the word location in our search.
+Instead, we'll specify one: global, Asia, Australia, etc.